ToGanz/thoughts-blog/README.md

   * [Add require method](#add-require-method)

-## Implementation of the authentication
+## Implementation of the Authentication

 ### Sign up